fastpacecolding/pynote/doc/configuration.rst

     **Default**: no

-extension
-    Specifiy a extension which should be added to the filename of each note.
-    This might be useful for using markup languages (such as rst, asciidoc, markdown...) and synthax highlighting in your editor.
-You have to include the dot.

-    **Default**: None

-ignore_extension
-    Ignore files in the notes folder with a specific extension, e.g. '.pdf'.
-    It may be useful if you store other files, such as pdfs, in your notes directory.
-This configuration value must be a valid JSON string.

-    **Default**: ``[]``

 editor
     The command line editor which is used to create and edit notes.
     You can pass additional arguments to the editor as well, e.g.